yet-another-personal-assistant/pa/README.md

 PA-TG communication protocol is based on [PA infrastructure protocol].

+PA-TG connects to STOMP server using the following connection
+parameters:

+- host: localhost
+- port: 61613
+- username: N/A
+- password: N/A
+- queue: "tg"

 #### "from-tg" messages

 For each private text message received from Telegram PA-TG sends to